Allocating College Education Expenses in Divorce

 Family court judges around the country have been confronted with issues concerning the allocation of college education expenses with growing frequency, in large part due to the seemingly ever-increasing cost of college and the growing acceptance of college as a necessity to future economic independence.
 Not surprisingly, divorcing parents are often anxious about how to pay for the future cost of college especially when it coincides with the expenses of maintaining a second household.

-Interplay with child support
+Connection with child support

 Before the issue of college expenses is discussed in detail, it is important to address the related issue of child support.
 One question divorcing or divorced parents often have when it comes to paying for college is how the allocation of college costs will affect their child support order.
 Depending on the jurisdiction in which you live, child support may continue beyond age 18.
 And while college costs can impact child support, the formula is often complicated.